Natural-Language-Processing-Elm/open_universal_arabic_asr_leaderboard/README.md

 # Evaluate a model

+We provide easy-to-use inference functions, to run an ASR model:
-1. Go to `models/`, run the corresponding model inference function, which will generate an output manifest file.
+1. Go to `models/`, and run the corresponding model inference function to generate an output manifest file containing ground-truths and predictions.
 2. Run the `calculate_wer` function in `eval.py` on the output manifest file.
-3. Details can be found in methods' docstrings.
+3. Details can be found in the methods' docstrings.

 # Add a new model